isuruch92/mern-auth/README.md

 - **JWT**: For generating authentication tokens for users.
 - **Zustand**: For simple and scalable state management in React.
 - **Framer Motion**: For adding beautiful UI animations.

+## Credits

+This project was inspired by a tutorial from the YouTube channel [As a Programmer](https://www.youtube.com/@asaprogrammer_).
+The tutorial provided the foundation for building the authentication system using MERN stack technologies.

+I have made several improvements and customizations to the project, including:

+- A different theme and UI enhancements to better suit the design requirements.
+- Backend improvements such as:
+  - **Resend Verification Email** functionality.
+  - **Pending User Schema** to prevent unauthorized email signups, ensuring only verified users are stored in the database.
+  - Automatic deletion of unverified users after email verification.

+Special thanks to [As a Programmer](https://www.youtube.com/@asaprogrammer_) for providing valuable guidance in the original tutorial.